There are a number of options for replacing or reshaping teeth with dentures:

 The remaining teeth of the patient are crowned and a precision attachment is incorporated into the crown.
 The removable part of the denture is equipped with connectors that attach the removable part to the crowns.
 This solution is very convenient for the patient to use.

 - Telescopic crowns

-In this solution, the crowns on the removable dentures are placed on top of the smaller crowns on natural teeth.
+The crowns on the removable part of the denture are placed on top of the smaller crowns on the remaining teeth.